GoogleCloudPlatform/eda-examples/example-burst-to-cloud.md

     terraform plan
     terraform apply

+You can check that the network resources were created using commands such as

+    gcloud compute networks subnets list

+and

+    gcloud compute firewall-rules list

-## Create a mock "on-premises" Slurm cluster in GCP
+## Create an "on-premises" Slurm cluster in GCP

 Create an example slurm cluster with a single `debug` partition that scales dynamically in GCP.